aws/aws-cdk-go/awscdkneptunealpha/README.md

 })
 ```

-Additionally it is also possible to add replicas using `DatabaseInstance` for an existing cluster.
+Additionally, it is also possible to add replicas using `DatabaseInstance` for an existing cluster.

 ```go
 replica1 := neptune.NewDatabaseInstance(this, jsii.String("Instance"), &databaseInstanceProps{